Put a ‘PIN’ in It: Effective Liaison Activity Reporting

 More Tips for Effective PRM Documentation

-In my next blog, I will outline the best practices and shortcuts I often share with my clients when it comes to discovering their most effective documentation strategy.
-These tips can help you (too) ensure stronger liaison activity reporting, regardless of a liaison’s personality and workflow.
+In my next blog, I will share best practices and shortcuts I use with clients to improve documentation strategies.
+These tips will help you strengthen liaison activity reporting, regardless of each liaison’s personality or workflow.

 Date: December 12 2019